Natural Gas Weekly: Supply/Demand Balance And Evolution Of Storage Flows

 Total Supply/Demand Balance

 We estimate that total demand for American natural gas fell to around 433-437 bcf this week (down some 2% w-o-w, but mostly flat y-o-y).
 The deviation from the norm decreased from +6% to just over +5% (see the chart below).
-National consumption continued to get weaker amid shoulder season patterns (heating demand is over, while cooling demand is yet to fully kick in).
+National consumption continued to get weaker amid shoulder season patterns (heating demand is over while cooling demand is yet to fully kick in).
 Total exports were also down due to pipeline maintenance, but still managed to post a double-digit annual growth rate thanks to strong LNG demand.

 Source: GeckoiCapital